Language

 SituationWhat to do

 Targeting F-2-7, need credential fastSit TOPIK at the nearest test date.
-Target Level 3 minimum (10 pts).
-Level 4 adds 5 more pts (15 total).
+Target Level 4 minimum (15 pts): since 2025, Level 4 is the mandatory floor for eligibility, and Level 3 alone no longer qualifies.
+Level 5 reaches the 20-point maximum.

 Targeting F-2-7, have 12 or more monthsEnroll in KIIP.
 Use a TOPIK score to place higher if you already have one.
 Complete Levels 4 and 5 for the bonus points and permanent credential.